mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 ### Missing Zimi devices

 If there are missing Zimi devices after the initial integration, you may have to run thee discovery process again.

-To do this, navigate to Settings ->
+To do this:

-Devices & services -> Zimi -> Add Hub.
+1. Go to **Settings** > **Devices & Services**
+2. Click on **Zimi**
+3. Click **Add Hub**
 This will re-run the discovery process.

 ### Device Authorization Failure

 Due to the authorization lifecycle of the Zimi Cloud Controller, when too many authorization requests are sent in a short period of time the device may be unable to be connected to.
-If you are encountering authorization issues, remove the integration from Settings -> Devices & services -> Zimi, wait a short period, then try again.
+If you are encountering authorization issues, remove the integration, wait a short period, then try again.

+To do this:

+1. Remove the integration from **Settings** > **Devices & Services** > **Zimi**
+2. Wait for approximately 5 minutes
+3. Try adding the integration again